RajTrivediCS/User-Level-Thread-Library/README.md

          10. int mbox_create(mbox **mb); // Creates a mailbox pointed to by "mb"
          11. void mbox_destroy(mbox **mb); // Destroys any state related to the mailbox pointed to by "mb"
          12. void mbox_deposit(mbox *mb, char *msg, int len); // Deposits message "msg" of length "len" into the mailbox pointed to by "mb"
          13. void mbox_withdraw(mbox *mb, char *msg, int *len); // Withdraws the first message from the mailbox pointed to by "mb" into "msg" and set the message's length in "len" accordingly.
          14. void send(int tid, char *msg, int len); // Sends a message to the thread whose tid is "tid". "msg" is the pointer to the start of the message, and "len" specifies the length of the message in bytes.
          15. void receive(int *tid, char *msg, int *len); // If "tid" is 0, then receiver thread receives a message from ANY thread.
-Otherwise,receiver thread receives a                                                              message from another thread whose "tid" is given in the parameter
+Otherwise,receiver thread receives message from another thread whose "tid" is given in the parameter
          16. void block_send(int tid, char *msg, int length); // Sender thread sends a message and waits for reception
          17. void block_receive(int *tid, char *msg, int *length); // Receiver thread waits for and recieves a message from sender thread whose tid is "tid"